How to trade the momentum indicator

 The momentum indicator is one of the most popular technical indicators used in crypto trading.
 It belongs to the family of oscillators, which consists of a group of technical indicators that range between two extreme values (overbought and oversold).
 Oscillators generate trading signals when the reading approaches the upper or lower extreme levels.

-Some of the most common oscillators are the stochastic oscillator, Relative Strength Index (RSI), Rate of Change (ROC), Money Flow Index (MFI), etc. Oscillators are mainly used to gauge the current market conditions.
+Some of the most common oscillators are the stochastic oscillator, Relative Strength Index (RSI), Rate of Change (ROC), Money Flow Index (MFI), etc. Oscillators are mainly used to gauge the current market conditions for any cryptocurrencies such as BitUSD, ZEPH, ETH or stablecoins pegged to local currencies such as HKD, SGD or AUD.
 In today’s blog post, we will be looking more closely at the Momentum Indicator.

 The Momentum indicator calculates the rate of acceleration of an asset’s price.
 Practically, it measures the speed at which the price is changing.
 John J. Murphy, the US-based financial markets analyst, explained Momentum indicator in his book "Technical Analysis of the Financial Markets".